Train of trainers introduction

 Contact the IFRC GIS Training Platform Team

-You have questions, feedback or comments on the platform and the content.
+If you have questions, feedback or comments on the platform and the content.
 We are always happy to hear from you.
-You can contact us via email gis-training-plattform@heigit.org
+You can contact us via email gis-training-platform@heigit.org.

 • ✍️ The exercises encompass all the content covered in the modules.
 They range from smaller exercises focused on specific topics like the QGIS interface to larger-scale exercises covering entire modules.
-These exercises can be utilized in any order or format, including follow-along exercises group work.
-Additionally, trainers can assign exercises as homework for trainees who are capable of completing them independently.
+These exercises can be utilized in any order or format, including follow-along exercises or group work.
+Additionally, trainers can assign exercises as homework for participants who are capable of completing them independently.

-What the Platform can do ✔️
+What the Platform offers ✔️

-âž• Provide explanatory modules (articles) that can be used by the trainees as a reference and for reiterating and understanding content.
+âž• Provide explanatory modules that can be used by the trainees as a reference and for reiterating and understanding content.

-What the Platform can not do ❌
+What the Platform doesn’t offer❌

 âž– No ready-to-use presentations.

-âž– No trainee management.
+âž– No participant management.

-Your trainer journey:#
+Your trainer journey#

 This section will outline the function of all article in the trainer’s corner and give an overview of the training platform.

-• The Article How to Plan a Whole GIS Training provides a checklist of considerations when planning a GIS training.
+• The Article How to Plan a GIS Training provides a checklist of considerations when planning a training.
 Additionally, it includes a list of essential content for basic GIS training, aiding trainers in selecting exercises suitable for their audience.

 • How to Plan and Structure a GIS Training Session delves into detailed strategies for structuring training sessions, particularly beneficial for novice trainers seeking confidence in conducting training sessions.